LLM Watermark Evasion via Bias Inversion: Conclusion

 \section{Conclusion}

-This paper exposes fundamental vulnerabilities in LLM watermarking through a theoretical analysis, from which we developed the Bias-Inversion Rewriting Attack (BIRA).
-Our attack erases the watermark's statistical signal by applying a negative logit bias to tokens identified using self-information.
-We empirically demonstrate that BIRA consistently evades detection from recent watermarking schemes while preserving the original text's meaning.
-Our work reveals significant limitations in current methods, highlighting the need for more rigorous evaluation of watermarking and motivating the defenses that remain robust against sophisticated paraphrasing attacks.
+This paper formalizes a theoretical analysis of rewriting attacks and, based on this insight, introduces the Bias-Inversion Rewriting Attack (BIRA), which applies a negative bias to a proxy suppression set during rewriting.
+We empirically demonstrate that BIRA is a practical, query-free attack that effectively erases watermark signals while maintaining high semantic fidelity.
+Our findings reveal critical limitations in current methods, underscoring the need for rigorous stress-testing and defenses robust to sophisticated rewriting.